 secrets of the eternal was lost after the destruction of the

 temple by the Romans.
 The Ana Be'koach prayer was used

 over the decades as an amulet for remedy protection and healing.

 Video about the making of Kaballah Jewelry:

-asleep or awakening, temporarily experiences an inability to move, speak or
+temporarily experiences an inability to move, speak or react.

-move, or to speak.
+speak.
 I was horrified by this experience.
-Then out of the blue
+Then out of the blue,

 The Ana Bekoach Explained (Click to Enlarge):

-supercomputer built to find the answer to the ultimate
+supercomputer built to find the answer to the ultimate question of

 David Weitzman is the force behind Ka Gold Jewelry.
 David has dedicated himself for many years to the search for sacred knowledge.
 He has vast knowledge in the fields of Kabbalah, sacred geometry, Egyptian wisdom, Jewish tradition, Tibetan Buddhism and other sacred concepts.